espressif/esp-idf/docs/en/api-guides/esp-wifi-mesh.rst

 Data Transmission
 -----------------

-ESP-MESH Packet
+ESP-WIFI-MESH Packet
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^^^^^^

-ESP-MESH network data transmissions use ESP-MESH packets.
-ESP-MESH packets are **entirely contained within the frame body of a Wi-Fi data frame**.
-A multi-hop data transmission in an ESP-MESH network will involve a single ESP-MESH packet being carried over each wireless hop by a different Wi-Fi data frame.
+ESP-WIFI-MESH network data transmissions use ESP-WIFI-MESH packets.
+ESP-WIFI-MESH packets are **entirely contained within the frame body of a Wi-Fi data frame**.
+A multi-hop data transmission in an ESP-WIFI-MESH network will involve a single ESP-WIFI-MESH packet being carried over each wireless hop by a different Wi-Fi data frame.

-The following diagram shows the structure of an ESP-MESH packet and its relation with a Wi-Fi data frame.
+The following diagram shows the structure of an ESP-WIFI-MESH packet and its relation with a Wi-Fi data frame.

 .. figure:: ../../_static/mesh-packet.png
     :align: center
-    :alt: Diagram of ESP-MESH Packet
+    :alt: Diagram of ESP-WIFI-MESH Packet
     :figclass: align-center

-    ESP-MESH Packet
+    ESP-WIFI-MESH Packet

-**The header** of an ESP-MESH packet contains the MAC addresses of the source and destination nodes.
-The options field contains information pertaining to the special types of ESP-MESH packets such as a group transmission or a packet originating from the external IP network (see :c:macro:`MESH_OPT_SEND_GROUP` and :c:macro:`MESH_OPT_RECV_DS_ADDR`).
+**The header** of an ESP-WIFI-MESH packet contains the MAC addresses of the source and destination nodes.
+The options field contains information pertaining to the special types of ESP-WIFI-MESH packets such as a group transmission or a packet originating from the external IP network (see :c:macro:`MESH_OPT_SEND_GROUP` and :c:macro:`MESH_OPT_RECV_DS_ADDR`).

-**The payload** of an ESP-MESH packet contains the actual application data.
+**The payload** of an ESP-WIFI-MESH packet contains the actual application data.
 This data can be raw binary data, or encoded under an application layer protocol such as HTTP, MQTT, and JSON (see :cpp:type:`mesh_proto_t`).

 .. note::
-    When sending an ESP-MESH packet to the external IP network, the destination address field of the header will contain the IP address and port of the target server rather than the MAC address of a node (see :cpp:type:`mesh_addr_t`).
+    When sending an ESP-WIFI-MESH packet to the external IP network, the destination address field of the header will contain the IP address and port of the target server rather than the MAC address of a node (see :cpp:type:`mesh_addr_t`).
 Furthermore the root node will handle the formation of the outgoing TCP/IP packet.

 Group Control & Multicasting
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Multicasting is a feature that allows a single ESP-MESH packet to be transmitted simultaneously to multiple nodes within the network.
-Multicasting in ESP-MESH can be achieved by either specifying a list of target nodes, or specifying a preconfigured group of nodes.
+Multicasting is a feature that allows a single ESP-WIFI-MESH packet to be transmitted simultaneously to multiple nodes within the network.
+Multicasting in ESP-WIFI-MESH can be achieved by either specifying a list of target nodes, or specifying a preconfigured group of nodes.
 Both methods of multicasting are called via :cpp:func:`esp_mesh_send`.

-To multicast by specifying a list of target nodes, users must first set the ESP-MESH packet's destination address to the **Multicast-Group Address** (``01:00:5E:xx:xx:xx``).
-This signifies that the ESP-MESH packet is a multicast packet with a group of addresses, and that the address should be obtained from the header options.
+To multicast by specifying a list of target nodes, users must first set the ESP-WIFI-MESH packet's destination address to the **Multicast-Group Address** (``01:00:5E:xx:xx:xx``).
+This signifies that the ESP-WIFI-MESH packet is a multicast packet with a group of addresses, and that the address should be obtained from the header options.
 Users must then list the MAC addresses of the target nodes as options (see :cpp:type:`mesh_opt_t` and :c:macro:`MESH_OPT_SEND_GROUP`).
 This method of multicasting requires no prior setup but can incur a large amount of overhead data as each target node's MAC address must be listed in the options field of the header.

-Multicasting by group allows a ESP-MESH packet to be transmitted to a preconfigured group of nodes.
+Multicasting by group allows a ESP-WIFI-MESH packet to be transmitted to a preconfigured group of nodes.
 Each grouping is identified by a unique ID, and a node can be placed into a group via :cpp:func:`esp_mesh_set_group_id`.
-Multicasting to a group involves setting the destination address of the ESP-MESH packet to the target group ID.
+Multicasting to a group involves setting the destination address of the ESP-WIFI-MESH packet to the target group ID.
 Furthermore, the :c:macro:`MESH_DATA_GROUP` flag must set.
 Using groups to multicast incurs less overhead, but requires nodes to previously added into groups.

 .. note::
-    During a multicast, all nodes within the network still receive the ESP-MESH packet on the MAC layer.
+    During a multicast, all nodes within the network still receive the ESP-WIFI-MESH packet on the MAC layer.
 However, nodes not included in the MAC address list or the target group will simply filter out the packet.

 Broadcasting
 ^^^^^^^^^^^^

-Broadcasting is a feature that allows a single ESP-MESH packet to be transmitted simultaneously to all nodes within the network.
+Broadcasting is a feature that allows a single ESP-WIFI-MESH packet to be transmitted simultaneously to all nodes within the network.
 Each node essentially forwards a broadcast packet to all of its upstream and downstream connections such that the packet propagates throughout the network as quickly as possible.
-However, ESP-MESH utilizes the following methods to avoid wasting bandwidth during a broadcast.
+However, ESP-WIFI-MESH utilizes the following methods to avoid wasting bandwidth during a broadcast.

 **1.** When an intermediate parent node receives a broadcast packet from its parent, it will forward the packet to each of its child nodes whilst storing a copy of the packet for itself.